Frequently Asked Questions

 Yes, we have a large volume of solo guests travelling throughout the year.
-We do though require at least two adult guests before we can run a tour, so at times, we may need to place you on a waitlist basis until we receive another booking before we can confirm the departure.
+We do though require minimum numbers before we can run a tour, so at times, we may need to place you on a waitlist basis until we receive another booking before we can confirm the departure.
 This can happen overnight however if you are well organised and booking months in advance it may take a while before we can confirm your tour.

 How much walking is involved?

 The TOUR’A’ Daintree Rainforest Cape Tribulation via Mossman Gorge tour, includes two interpretive walks.
 One at Mossman Gorge National Park and one in the heart of the Daintree Rainforest at Noah Valley private world heritage listed property.
 Neither walks are hikes, each walk takes approximately 40 minutes and we class them as a leisurely walk with your guide with the opportunity to view a wide range of rainforest flora.
 This is suitable for all age groups however you must be able to walk unassisted with no walking aids as the walk at Noah Valley is on natural terrain which is very uneven.

 The TOUR’B’ Bloomfield Falls Daintree Rainforest Cape Tribulation tour, offers one short walk only in the heart of the Daintree Rainforest at Noah Valley private world heritage listed property.
 This tour also includes a very short walk from the car park at Bloomfield to view the Bloomfield Falls.
 This walk is over some large rocks with very uneven rough ground and not recommended to anyone who cannot walk unassisted.